sestrella/auto-commit-msg/README.md

 **Features**

-- Supports OpenAI compatible providers, defaults to Gemini.
+- Supports OpenAI-compatible providers, with Gemini as the default.
-- Switch model based on the diff.
+- Improve commit messages by switching to a model based on diff size.

 ![generated-commit](assets/generated-commit.gif)